 Please allow 6-8 weeks to receive a response from the Transfer Credit Review Committee.
 Failure to provide all required information will delay the review of your request.

 If you took coursework through another UC's Summer Session, request for your official transcript to be sent to UC Berkeley.
-See the Admissions webpage on Submitting Transcripts for more details.
+See the Central Evaluation Unit’s website for Submitting Transcripts.

 Cross-Campus Enrollment (UC Online) sends transcripts automatically and questions about Intercampus Visitor (ICV) credit can be directed to the coordinator once you are approved.